carloop/carloop-library/README.md

 ## License

-Copyright 2016 Julien Vanier.
+Copyright 2016 1000 Tools, Inc.

 Distributed under the MIT license.
 See [LICENSE](/license) for details.